Nicholashuber/Azure-Function-Template/README.md

  1. Clone Repo
  2. Create Azure process with github deployments enabled connected to the new repo
  3. Go through all prompts and save.
- 4. This will create a github workflow in your project.
+ 4. This will create a github workflow in your now connected github repo.

  [As of 12/16/2023 Potential Issue]